42thlab/arkis-docs/docs/api/labels.md

-# Tags
+# Labels

-Tags are key/value pairs associated to particular nodes.
+Labels are key/value pairs associated to particular nodes.

 When creating a container, the user can select a subset of nodes that should be considered for scheduling by specifying one or more sets of matching